DataDog/documentation/content/en/synthetics/guide/app-that-requires-login.md

 ### Passkeys
 Datadog Synthetic Monitoring supports [Passkeys][4], a security method that eliminates the risks of phishing, all forms of password theft, and replay attacks.

-Simply create a Virtual Authenticator global variable and import it in your test, once done record any passkey-related steps inside the browser.
+Create a Virtual Authenticator global variable and import it in your test.
+Then, record any passkey-related steps inside the browser.

 ### Multi-factor authentication